-Each patient is given specific exercises for the spine.
+Each patient is given specific exercises for the spine chosen specifically for them by the doctor.
 The exercises are also a form of stabilization of the adjustment and will aid the patient in the relief of their symptoms.
-The exercises, when properly done, will allow the patient to enhance and maintain the spinal corrections brought about by the chiropractic adjustment.
+The exercises, when properly performed, will allow the patient to enhance and maintain the spinal corrections brought about by the chiropractic adjustment.
 They will also allow the patient to rehabilitate the soft tissue in and around the spine and regain range of motion to the discs and ligaments.
-To successfully correct the problem, the patient is required to cooperate fully with the exercise program.
+To successfully correct the problem, the patient is required to cooperate fully with the exercise program and treatment plan.

 Here are some suggestions to help you maintain the adjustment after you leave our office: